-How do we build the neural traits of inner strengths?
+How do we grow the neural traits of inner strengths?

-Inner strengths are mainly built from positive experiences.
+Inner strengths come mainly from positive experiences.
+Positive traits come from positive states.

 You develop mindfulness by repeatedly being mindful; you develop compassion by repeatedly feeling compassionate; etc.

 The brain is like a VCR or DVR, not an iPod: you must play the song to record it - you must experience the strength to install it in your brain.